espressif/esp-at/docs/en/Compile_and_Develop/How_to_download_the_latest_temporary_version_of_AT_from_github.rst

 .. note::
   **The temporary version of AT firmware is only for testing, and Espressif is not responsible for it**.
 You need to test and save the firmware by yourself.

-The following steps guide you on how to download the latest temporary version of AT firmware from GitHub:
+The following steps guide you on how to download the latest temporary version of AT firmware from GitHub.
+Before you start, please sign in your GitHub account, as you need login permission to download firmware.

 1. Open the website https://github.com/espressif/esp-at.